denizyuret/Knet.jl/docs/loss.md

 network.
 It does not change the output of the network: its forw function does nothing except record the network output y.
 Its back function takes z, the desired output, and overwrites it with the loss gradient wrt y.
-Its loss function takes z, the desired output, and returns a loss value.
+It also provides a loss function loss(z), which takes the desired output, and returns a loss value.

 In the following discussion y and z are used for model and desired outputs, q and p are used for model and desired probabilities when the